timescale/docs/cloud/service-overview.md

 # Service overview
-When you log in to your [Timescale Cloud account][cloud-login], you see the Services Overview page.
-Click the service you are interested in to find connection information, manage the service, and discover metrics and logs.
-Click `Create service` from this page to create a new service.
+When you log in to your [Timescale Cloud account][cloud-login], you see the `Services` page.
+Click the service you are interested in to see the `Services Overview` tab.
+This section contains your service's connection information, and an overview of the configuration and resource usage for the service.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-services-overview.png" alt="Timescale Cloud Services Overview"/>